flyingmachine/brave-clojure-web/content/7-functional-programming.md

 What makes them pure functions, and why does it matter?

-A function if pure if it meets two qualifications:
+A function is pure if it meets two qualifications:

 1. It always returns the same result given the same arguments.
 This is call "referential transparency" and you can add it to your list of